Chess-Spyder/pgn4people-poc/README.md

 <img width="1697" alt="Printed_variations_table_When_both_players'_moves_are_on_same_row" src="https://user-images.githubusercontent.com/8410716/170890084-308ff14f-6006-4366-8a43-24e3e335e29a.png">

 ## What does the color coding of the halfmoves in the output of __pgn4people__ signify?
-Based on the original PGN, each halfmove is assigned a color based on its relationship to its immediate-predecessor position.
+Based on the original PGN, each halfmove is assigned a color depending on how highly it is ranked as an alternative in its position.
 If the halfmove is the default (mainline) move from that predecessor position, it is colored black.
 If the halfmove is the first alternative, it is colored red.
-If it is the second alternative, it is colored green, etc. These color assignments are not changed when the user selects a halfmove to be temporarily promoted.
+If it is the second alternative, it is colored green, etc. These original color assignments stick to the halfmove throughout the analysis and are not changed when the user selects a halfmove to be temporarily promoted.

 Thus one can, for example, tell the original hierarchical position of a halfmove in one of the two mainline columns by inspecting its color.